telefonicaid/fiware-orion/doc/manuals-ld/quick-start-guide.md

   * state2
   * status

-As you can see from the oresponse of the GET request, only "state" of "urn:entities:E2" is returned as a long name.
+As you can see from the response of the GET request, only "state" of "urn:entities:E2" is returned as a long name.
 Why is that?
 Well, when the GET request processed what was found in the database, trying to match long names to short names, only the Core context was used, as that's what was used in the GET request.